Texas Sports Betting & Online Gambling: What's Legal in 2026

 The future of legal gambling in Texas is a high-stakes chess match between massive corporate interests: Las Vegas Sands (backed by the Adelson family), Jerry Jones and the Dallas Cowboys, and major online betting operators like DraftKings and FanDuel, and entrenched political figures led by Lt.
 Gov. Dan Patrick.
 The outcome of the 2026 election cycle will be the single most important variable in determining when, or whether, Texans will ever have access to a licensed mobile sportsbook.

 • The "Patrick" Problem: Lt.
 Governor Dan Patrick effectively controls the Senate agenda.
 He has stated he will not bring a gambling bill to the floor without a majority of Republican support, not merely bipartisan support.
 He is running for re-election in 2026 and is considered the heavy favorite.
 If he wins a fourth four-year term, legal sports betting in Texas is unlikely before the 2029 legislative session at the earliest.
-His re-election campaign has been endorsed by President Donald Trump, further cementing his political position.

 • The "Las Vegas Sands" Strategy: The Adelson family is not lobbying for mobile betting apps; they are playing for destination resort casinos in Dallas and Houston.
 They are unlikely to support a "mobile-only" bill that does not include physical casino licenses.
 This fundamental tension between the mobile-first interests of DraftKings and FanDuel and the brick-and-mortar ambitions of Las Vegas Sands complicates the path to any comprehensive gambling bill in Texas.